Spanish–Ottoman Wars: Ottomans took war to the Western Mediterranean (1542–1559)

-The Holy Roman Empire's great defeat in Algeria temporarily ended the Spanish attacks on Ottoman lands, and the Ottomans carried the struggle to the Western Mediterranean, where the Spanish Empire was the dominant element.
-With the Ottoman Empire's involvement in the Italian Wars within the framework of its alliance with France, the Ottoman fleet under the command of Barbarossa invaded the ports held by the Kingdom of Naples, the Papal States, the Republic of Genoa and the Duchy of Savoy in 1543 and wintered in Toulon in the winter of 1543–1544, continuing its operations on these coasts in 1544.
-Also on 1543 was launched the Expedition to Mostaganem by Count Alcaudete, although they were defeated by the Ottoman-Algerian forces.
-In 1546, the great Turkish sailor Hayreddin Barbarossa Pasha died.
+The Holy Roman Empire's major defeat in Algeria temporarily ended Spanish attacks on Ottoman territories; the Ottomans carried the struggle to the Western Mediterranean, where the Spanish Empire was the dominant element.
+With the Ottoman Empire's involvement in the Italian Wars within the framework of its alliance with France, the Ottoman fleet under the command of Barbarossa invaded ports held by the Kingdom of Naples, the Papal States, the Republic of Genoa, and the Duchy of Savoy in 1543; it wintered in Toulon during the winter of 1543–1544, continuing its operations on these coasts in 1544.
+Also in 1543, the Expedition to Mostaganem was launched by Count Alcaudete, although it was defeated by Ottoman–Algerian forces.
+In 1546, the important Turkish sailor Hayreddin Barbarossa died.